cds-snc/digital-canada-ca/content/en/blog/posts/lets-talk-user-experience.md

 ---
-title: "Let’s talk **user** experience: Moving away from pixels, to people"
+title: 'Let’s talk **user** experience: Moving away from pixels, to people'
+description: >-
-description: "Many organizations and departments recognize the need to include user experience in their process.
+  Many organizations and departments recognize the need to include user experience in their process.
 But in what capacity?
 And how?
 This can often manifest itself as simply hiring someone who acts as the team’s dedicated user experience designer.
-While this may be a good start, it misses the mark."
+While this may be a good start, it misses the mark.
-author: Eman El-Fayomi, Senior designer
+author: 'Eman El-Fayomi, Senior designer'
-date: 2018-06-14 09:00:00 -0400
+date: '2018-06-14 09:00:00 -0400'
-image: /img/cds/blog-user-experience.jpg
+image: /img/cds/blog/blog-user-experience.jpg
+image-alt: >-
-image-alt: Three members of the CDS team workshop ideas with IRCC staff in Vancouver.
+  Three members of the CDS team workshop ideas with IRCC staff in Vancouver.
   They are writing ideas on post-it notes and placing those on quadrants posted on the wall.
-translationKey: "lets-talk-user-experience"
+translationKey: lets-talk-user-experience
+thumb: /img/cds/blog/thumb/blog-user-experience.jpg
+processed: 1550507384347
 ---

 <img width="100%" alt="Pixel evolving into a person — There are five shapes, starting with a square (pixel) on the left-hand side, eventually morphing into a full human figure on the right-hand side." src="/img/cds/ux-drawing.jpg">